 With appropriate rehabilitation, including strengthening and proprioception training as well as splinting or bracing as required, most patients with ankle instability can be treated non-operatively.

-Surgery is usually reserved for patients who failed non-operative management, and their symptoms are not adequately controlled with non-operative management.
-In addition, patients with significant intra-articular pathology, such as a talar OCL that are noted on clinical or intraoperative examination to have gross ankle instability, will benefit from stabilization of the attenuated lateral ligamentous structures.
+Surgery is usually reserved for patients whose symptoms are not adequately controlled with non-operative management.
+In addition, patients with significant intra-articular pathology (ex. talar Osteochondral lesion -OCL) that are noted on clinical or intraoperative examination to have gross ankle instability may benefit from stabilization of the attenuated lateral ligamentous structures.

 Anatomical repair of the outside (lateral) ankle ligaments is one common means of surgically stabilizing the ankle operatively.
 This procedure, called the Broström procedure, involves cutting the stretched out ligaments (anterior talofibular ligament or ATFL and calcaneofibular ligament or CFL) on the outside of the ankle and repairing them in a tightened position.